-Desert Festival is celebrated with pomp and show in Jaisalmer, Rajasthan.
+Desert Festival is celebrated with pomp and show in Jaisalmer, Rajasthan and is one of the popular festivals of North India.
 This festival is characterized by camel shows and races that take place in the dunes of the area.
 The locals dress their best, the city looks colourful, and the vibrancy is unmatched.
 Tourists from all over the world visit Jaisalmer during this time to make the best of the culture and fair.

 Where: Jaisalmer, Rajasthan